cfpdx-401JS-spring-2017/in-class-work/week01_node-js-fundementals/apr11_build-async/README.md

 ## Asynchronous Programing in Node.JS

-### "By Ref"

-* Variable table
-* Values are always copied to new variables
-* Parameter arguments act like variables in this regard
-* Primitive values are stored in the table (pretend on strings)
-* Objects are stored on the heap, the reference (address) is what is in the variable table

 ### Functions

 * In JavaScript, function are (literally) objects and can be passed around and shared.